Professional Proofreading Services Online: What to Look for and How to Choose

 Some online proofreading services require you to submit your document or provide contact information before they give you a price.
 This adds friction and makes it harder to compare services.
 Look for services that offer a per-word pricing calculator that gives you an exact quote for your specific word count and turnaround time before you pay.
 No hidden fees, no minimum word counts, no subscription required.

 Per-word pricing is the most transparent and comparable pricing model.
-Hourly pricing is difficult to evaluate in advance because you cannot know how long the review will take.
+Hourly pricing is difficult to evaluate in advance because you can't know how long the review will take.
 Per-page pricing is unreliable because page length varies with formatting.
 For a full comparison of what professional proofreading costs across services and word counts, read our article on the cost of proofreading services.

 5. What turnaround times are available?

 Turnaround time requirements vary significantly by document type and situation.
 A researcher with a journal submission window closing tomorrow needs a different service configuration than an author preparing a manuscript for publication six weeks from now.
-Check that the service offers the turnaround time you need, that the turnaround time is guaranteed with a refund if it is not met, and that the service is genuinely available when you need it including weekends and holidays.
+Check that the service offers the turnaround time you need, that the turnaround time is guaranteed with a refund if it isn't met, and that the service is genuinely available when you need it including weekends and holidays.

 Matching the Service to the Document